TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Slug/Properties/Appearance.rst

     :Scope: Display

     Provides a string that is displayed in front of the input field.
+    The URL of the site is set by default if nothing has been defined.

     Assign a user function.
 It receives two arguments: